Last modified on 7 February 2016.

 Also, can I make the FET interface work faster?

-A: If you have many subgroups and you don't explicitely use them, it is recommended to use the three global settings: hide subgroups in combo boxes, hide subgroups in activity planning, and do not write subgroups timetables on hard disk.
+A: If you have many subgroups and you don't explicitly use them, it is recommended to use the three global settings: hide subgroups in combo boxes, hide subgroups in activity planning, and do not write subgroups timetables on hard disk.

 Note that using the global menu setting to hide subgroups in activity planning is a different thing from the check box in the activity planning dialog, and the global setting works better and faster.